roboticsuic/UIC-Easy-Breath/Description.md

 **_5. Code_:**
 Here you will find the main explanation of our code.
 The entire code is in the _CODE_ folder.

 _Libraries:_
-   - From line 1 to 4.
-   - Libraries used:
    - Wire: Communicates with the IC2.
    - SerLCD: Communicates with the screen.
    - Honeywell_ABP: Communicates with the pressure sensor.

-_Pressure Sensor_
-   - From line 7 to 12.
-   - Used for: insert the basics parameters of the sensor.

-_Arduino connection_
-   - From line 14 to 24.
-   - Used for: connect all the devices (screen, driver,…) to Arduino.

 _Medical calculations:_
-   - From line 27 to 51.
-   - Used for: Modulate the respirator depending on the patient’s needs.
+   - Used to modulate the respirator depending on the patient’s needs.

 _Communications with Monitor Serie:_
-   - From line 55 to 57.
-   - Highlight:
    - Serial.begin(9600)→ 9600ms are the velocity that the massage is send to the Monitor Serie.
    - Serial.setTimeout(100)→ 100ms are the waiting time to print in the screen.

 _Define Inputs&Output:_
    - From line 60 to 67.